memes/repo-template/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 All opened PRs will have a pre-commit check that enforces code conventions and document formatting and we will ask you to make changes to the PR if that check fails.
-You can run these checks your self by install [pre-commit](https://pre-commit.com/) as described in the project [CONTRIBUTING](/CONTRIBUTING.md) guidelines.
+You can run these checks your self by installing [pre-commit](https://pre-commit.com/) as described in the project [CONTRIBUTING](/CONTRIBUTING.md) guidelines.